paulbmiller/covid_19/README.md

 ![Sample](sample.png)

 ## Notes
+The cumulative columns that don't contain errors are named 'ncumul_deceased', 'ncumul_released', 'ncumul_tested', 'ncumul_conf'
 There are several missing values in the data and some cantons don't update very regularly.
+For example, we can see on the graph above that the number of tests aren't updated often.